How to Buy the Right Graphics Card: A GPU Guide for 2022

 (Image credit: Tom's Hardware)

 Getting the best graphics card is key if you're looking to buy the best gaming PC or looking to build a PC on your own.
 The graphics card is even more important than the CPU.
-Unfortunately, the process of figuring out how to buy a GPU can be intimidating.
-There's so much to consider, from the type of monitor you're using (for recommendations, see our Best Gaming Monitors (opens in new tab) page) to the size of your PC case to the game settings you plan to play at.
+But for the uninitiated, the process of figuring out which GPU to buy can be intimidating.
+There's so much to consider, from the type of monitor you're using (for recommendations, see our Best Gaming Monitors page) to the size of your PC case to the game settings you plan to play at.

-Below are the things you need to keep in mind when shopping for your next GPU.
-For specific recommendations, see our best graphics cards list of the current options, as well as the GPU Benchmarks Hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.
+In this article, we're going to cover the things you need to keep in mind when shopping for your next GPU.
+For specific recommendations, see our best graphics cards list of the current options, as well as the GPU benchmarks hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 • Match your monitor resolution.
-Many mainstream cards are sufficient for gaming at 1080p resolutions at between 30-60 fps, but you'll need a high-end card for resolutions at or near 4K resolution with high in-game settings on the most demanding titles.
+Many mainstream cards are sufficient for gaming at 1080p resolutions at between 30-60 fps, sometimes more, but you'll need a high-end card for 4K resolution or 1440p monitors, including ultrawide options.
+That goes double if you want to use high in-game settings on the most demanding titles.
 So be sure to pair your GPU with the best gaming monitor for your needs.

 • Consider your refresh rate.
 If your monitor has triple-digit refresh rates, you'll need a powerful card and processor to reach its full potential.
-Alternatively, if your monitor tops out at 60Hz and 1080p, there's no point in paying extra for a powerful card that pushes pixels faster than your display can keep up with.
+Alternatively, if your monitor tops out at 60Hz and 1080p, there's no point in paying extra for a powerful card that pushes pixels faster than your display needs.

 • Do you have enough power and space?
-Make sure your PC case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (up to three 8-pin PCIe, depending on the card).
+Make sure your PC case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (16-pin and/or up to four 8-pin PCIe, depending on the card).

 • Check the MSRP before buying.
 A good way to tell if you're getting a deal is to check the launch price or MSRP of the card you're considering before buying.
-Tools like CamelCamelCamel (opens in new tab) can help separate the real deals from the fake mark-up-then-discount offerings.
+Tools like CamelCamelCamel can help separate the real deals from the fake mark-up-then-discount offerings, and our list of the lowest GPU prices is a great place to start.

-• Don't get dual cards—they're not worth it.
-Game support for Multi-card SLI or CrossFire setups has basically died.
+• Don't get dual cards.
+Support for Multi-card SLI and CrossFire setups has basically died.
 Get the best single card you can afford.
-Adding a second card is usually more trouble than it's worth.
+Adding a second card is more trouble than it's worth — no modern Nvidia GPUs even provide an NVLink connection for SLI, which speaks volumes about how the tech is now perceived.
+The only reason to run multiple GPUs is if you're specifically using something like an AI workload that supports multiple GPUs.

 • Don't count on overclocking for serious performance boosts.
 If you need better performance, buy a more-powerful card.
-Graphics cards don't typically have large amounts of overclocking headroom, usually only 5-10%.
+Graphics cards don't typically have large amounts of overclocking headroom, usually only 5–10 percent at most.
+Overclocking also tends to use proportionally more power than the performance gains you'll get.

 Nvidia and AMD GPUs (Image credit: Tom's Hardware)

-Our Ray Tracing GPU Benchmarks Hierarchy breaks things down using six demanding RT games.
+Our GPU ray tracing benchmarks break things down using five reasonably demanding RT games (meaning, outside of Minecraft, nothing is doing full path tracing).
 Games that only use a single RT effect, like reflections, tend to be less demanding and less impressive overall.
 So weigh the importance of ray tracing performance with how interested you are in these games, how important the best possible visuals are to your enjoyment, and how much future-proofing you want baked into your GPU.

-For more on these subjects as well as screen-smoothing variable refresh technologies, see our AMD vs Nvidia: Who Makes the Best GPUs? and FreeSync vs. G-Sync: Which Variable Refresh Tech Is Best Today? features.
+For more on these subjects as well as screen-smoothing variable refresh technologies, see our AMD vs Nvidia and FreeSync vs. G-Sync features.

 How Much Can You Spend?

-The price of video cards varies greatly, with super low-end cards starting under $100 and high-end models going for $2,000 or more in the case of the GeForce RTX 3090 Ti.
-As is often the case, top-end cards aren't worth the money unless for some reason you absolutely have to have the best performance possible, or if you do professional work where 10% more performance will pay for itself over time.
+The price of video cards varies greatly, with super low-end cards starting under $100 and high-end models going for up to $2,000 or more in the case of custom GeForce RTX 4090 models.
+The top-end cards generally aren't worth the money unless you absolutely have to have the best performance possible, though the 4090 does offer some tangible benefits over the next step down RTX 4080 / 4080 Super.

 How to buy a GPU: Which specs matter and which don't?